-I roast my bones for couple of hours with olive oil on “broil” function in the oven.
+I roast my bones for a couple of hours with olive oil on the “broil” function in the oven.
 My favorite bones are oxtails (they create amazing gelatin), bone knuckles, and chicken feet.
 J But you can just get simple “soup bones” and experiment from there.

 Collagen is the glue that holds our cells together.
 (The breakdown of collagen in bone broths is what produces gelatin.)
 The amount of collagen in the broth depends on the type of bones one uses.
 Make sure you include some larger bones like knuckles or feet (like chicken feet), which will contain more cartilage and, therefore, more collagen.

 You can start with standard vegetable broth, adding root vegetables, onion, garlic, tomato, dry mushrooms, celery, and spices.
-I moved away from this to just pure bone broth, because the unadultarated broth cold be used more versitally in other dishes, such as curries and miso soup.
+I moved away from this to just pure bone broth because the unadulterated broth could be used more versatilely in other dishes, such as curries and miso soup.

 Crockpot or the stove top methods

-You can cook bone broth on the stove top, which I used to do, or in a crock pot.
+You can cook bone broth on the stovetop, which I used to do, or in a crockpot.
 I switched to a crockpot because I could leave the electric crock pot mostly unattended.
-I usually start Friday evening with roasting of the bones and keep cooking (on low) until Monday evening when putting the soup in jars and freezing.
+I usually start Friday evening with roasting the bones and keep cooking (on low) until Monday evening when putting the soup in jars and freezing.
 Just keep added hot water periodically when broth evaporates while cooking.
 Adding 1-2 tbs for vinegar to cooking broth helps to extract the minerals from the bones and create an even more nutritionally potent broth.